What To Do If An Electrical Appliance Catches Fire

 Faulty Outlets/Old Appliances

 According to the U.S. Fire Administration, faulty outlets are among the most common causes of appliance combustion.
-If an appliance has a damaged wire, it can transmit heat onto flammable items, such as curtains, paper, or a carpet.
+An appliance with a damaged wire can transmit heat onto flammable items, such as curtains, paper, or a carpet.

 Space Heater Location

 Although space heaters are an excellent way to stay warm as the temperature drops, they can quickly become a fire hazard if placed in the wrong spot.
 If possible, try not to put your space heater near any curtains, carpets, furniture, or bedding.